-Students should not speak for, or publicly commit the College to an opinion on any issue unless the person has been authorised to do so by way of job description or direction by the President or Executive Vice President.
+Students should not speak for, or publicly commit the College to an opinion on any issue unless the person has been authorised to do so by way of job description or direction by the President.

 Comments or posts that embarrass, trash, criticise or make fun of students, staff, the College and chiropractic in general, are unprofessional and serve no one.